K24113377/Image-Guided-Coursework/README.md

 ```
 This method bypasses OpenIGTLink and allows you to simulate trajectory delivery manually.
 The robot will then move to the provided pose using MoveIt2.

+If all terminals are configured correctly, the robot should now visibly move to the specified target pose in RViz, confirming successful execution of the planned trajectory.